Prerequisite/Corequisite Key

 3 credit hours

-The objective of this course is to develop an understanding of finance theory necessary to implement effective financial strategies.
-The course will initially review fundamental concepts such as time value and the basics of risk and return.
-The course will then explore the valuation of bonds and stocks, strategic investment and financing decisions.
-This will include cost of capital, capital budgeting and long-term financial planning.
+Students develop an understanding of financial theory necessary to implement effective financial strategies.
+The course reviews fundamental concepts such as time value and the basics of risk and return.
+The course explores the valuation of bonds and stocks, strategic investments, and financing decisions, including the cost of capital, capital budgeting, and long-term financial planning.

 3 credit hours